 - a.
 Grievance Grievance shall mean a claim submitted by an employee of a violation, misinterpretation or inequitable application of local Board policy, local school rules and regulations, or existing laws.
-The termination of employment or non-renewal of contracts of employment which are covered by Title 16, Code of Alabama, Chapter 24, are not grievances as defined herein. - b.
+The termination of employment or non-renewal of contracts of employment which are covered by Title 16, Code of Alabama, Chapter 24, are not grievances as defined herein.
+All Grievance Notification forms (Informal, Formal, levels 1,2,3) may be obtained through the county website, www.clarkecountyschools.org. - b.
 Grievant Employee shall mean any staff member employed by the board to perform services, either on a full or part-time basis. - c.
 Immediate Supervisor Immediate supervisor is the employee possessing administrative authority next in rank above any grievant. - d.
 Days Days shall mean working days exclusive of Saturday, Sunday, or official holidays, as established by the school calendar or work schedule. - e.
 Parties in Interest any person involved in the processing of the grievance. - f.
 Fellow Employee Any person employed on a full-time basis by the Board who is chosen by the grievant to accompany him/her at any formal grievance procedure.

 Section III.
-Informal Procedures
+Informal Procedure